Every engineer uses AI now. Hire the ones who use it well.

-10 free / monthNo card requiredSee what's tested
+10 free every monthNo card requiredSee what is tested

 An AI assistant produced this.
 It looks reasonable.
 It is not.
 Find every flaw and fix it.